-CyLab approaches security and privacy research with a cross-disciplinary, holistic mindset.
-To get security and privacy right, we have to think beyond the traditional boundaries of engineering and computer science.
+To get security and privacy right, researchers in Carnegie Mellon University CyLab believe we need to think beyond the traditional boundaries of engineering and computer science.
 We have to look further into the human factors that make security and privacy usable as well as the economics and social sciences behind the decisions people make with technology.
 We have to understand the policy ideas that power the network safety of private and public enterprises.
 Security and privacy affects every walk of life, from the operator ensuring the resiliency of a city’s electric grid to a child learning to read using a tablet.

 If you're a member of the news media and would like to speak with an expert in one of these research areas, please contact firstname.lastname@example.org.